-Truly professional barbers have to be equipped with several sizes of shears.
-Longer shears help to cut off more hair in one cut and increase efficiency and smooth finish.
-Shorter shears are suitable for hair cutting techniques which require more detailed cuts, providing better control and decreasing the stress on hands.
-Shorter shears are recommended for those, who already feel the effect of accumulated stress syndrome.
+Truly professional hairdressers and barbers have to have several sizes of shears on hand.
+Longer shears help to remove more hair with each cut, increasing efficiency and creating a smoother finish.
+Shorter shears are suitable for hair cutting techniques which require more detail.
+They provide better control and decrease the stress on your hands.
+Shorter shears are recommended for those who already feel the effects of accumulated stress syndrome.

-You probably have heard the term “thinning shears”.
-Thinning shears are hair thinning shears which have one or two blades with notched teeth and are used to thin out hair bulk.
+You probably have heard of the term “thinning shears”.
+Thinning shears are hair scissors which have one or two blades with notched teeth and are used to thin out hair bulk.
 Thinning shears come in many styles.
-The more teeth blade has, the more hair is removed, without leaving cutting marks.
-The less teeth blade has, the less hair is removed, leaving more cutting marks.
+The more teeth the blade has, the more hair is removed without leaving cut marks.
+The fewer teeth blade has, the less hair is removed, leaving more cut marks.

 Shears which have one regular blade and one blade with teeth are sometimes are called “blenders”.
 This is because they not only thin hair but also blend the boundaries of the cut.
 Both thinning and blending shears can save time; soften the cutting lines and corners; thin out the bulk; and/or add volume.